 Camoglieres Crag

-Photos courtesy of Livio Belliardo, hiking guide
+Photos kindly provided by Livio Belliardo, hiking guide

 Useful links: